funcompbio/assignment-4/README.md

 in a FASTA file as an example, assuming that the FASTA filename is the first argument and the two nucleotides forming the sought dinucleotide in the second and third arguments.
-To perform such a test in your own computer, you should change your current working directory into the top directory of this GitHub repo and type:
+To perform such a test in your own computer, you should change your current working directory to the top directory of this GitHub repo and type:

 ```